QueStER: Query Specification for Generative keyword-based Retrieval: Experiments, Results and Analysis

 In this section, we present the results of our model \acronym{} which is based on a Qwen-4B backbone, using cross-encoder assessments, a standard deviation $\nu=0.5$ when computing SoftNDCG and a cut-off at 10,000.\footnote{Note that because labeling with cross-encoder is costly, we assume that a document is not relevant if not in the top-100 re-labeled by the CE}

 \paragraph{In-domain}

 On MS MARCO Dev and TREC DL’19/’20 (Table~\ref{tab:indomain}), our GRPO-trained policy \textbf{\acronym{}} improves over BM25 and Qwen3-4B zero-shot prompting.
 Compared to more closely related approaches (Q2D, HyDE, LameR, MuGI), \acronym{} has strong effectiveness while avoiding their generation overhead and instability.
+Compared to the state-of-the-art generative retrieval model like SEAL and MINDER, our model also achieve a better effectiveness, which illustrate our proposed methods could perform better to large scale dataset.
 Finally, compared to dual encoders (ANCE, SPLADEv2, ColBERTv2), which have been trained on MS MARCO, \acronym{} -- as the other query rewriting approaches -- have a much lower nDCG@10 (on DL’19 and ’20, is 71.7 for SPLADEv2 vs 62 for \acronym{}) but a competitive R@1K (78.9 vs 81.8).

 \paragraph{Out-of-domain.}

 On OOD datasets BEIR~\cite{thakur2021beir} , \acronym{} outperforms all the neural IR baselines (SPLADEv2, ColBERTv2) as reported in Table \ref{tab:statofart} -- showing the interest of such approaches for OOD retrieval.
 It is also competitive with query rewriting models (e.g., MuGI/GPT4 and Query2Doc), while being more efficient (see Section~\ref{sec:efficiency}).
 By contrast, prompt-heavy methods (HyDE, MuGI, and LameR) rely on large proprietary LLMs and stochastic decoding (temperature $\tau>0$), so their outputs are expensive to compute (several subsets are omitted due to the generation cost) and scores vary across runs.
 We instead decode with temperature $\tau=0$, producing deterministic, fully reproducible rewrites.